An internal proposal by Tema Flanagan

 Uneven internal readiness.
 Some people are leaning forward, others are dug in.
 The gap creates active friction, not just slower adoption.

 The weight on leadership.
-In every firm, the leader is carrying something alone — the unspoken performance issue, the bottleneck no one can name, the scope conversation only they can push.
+In every firm, the leader is carrying something alone.
+The unspoken performance issue.
+The bottleneck no one can name.
+The scope conversation only they can push.
 An external voice doesn't replace that responsibility, but it can share the weight of carrying it.

 A specific resistant senior creating drag.
 In every firm, there's a named person whose pattern is preventing the organization from moving.